2016 Museum Leadership Seminar

 Museums in the 21st century require versatile leadership at all organizational levels.
 The multiple dimensions of leadership, information fluency, and strategic assessment are all significant areas to address.
 Additionally, as the place of museums in their communities continues to shift, museum leaders must become more involved in effective communication and outreach.
 Museums require highly trained, adaptable, and innovative leaders to ensure their continued success.
 GW Museum Studies and Smithsonian Affiliations are committed to providing opportunities for professional development for leaders at all levels

-- Personal Attention: Participants will work one on one with experienced faculty to address the issues facing their institutions
+- Personal Attention: Participants worked one on one with experienced faculty to address the issues facing their institutions

-- Honing Leadership Skills: Strategic and networking skills, communication, and self-evaluation will be highlighted throughout the seminar
+- Honing Leadership Skills: Strategic and networking skills, communication, and self-evaluation were highlighted throughout the seminar

-- Practical Focus: Participants will address the real-world challenges and successes of their institutions throughout the program
+- Practical Focus: Participants addressed the real-world challenges and successes of their institutions throughout the program

-- Networking: participants will work collaboratively on problem-solving and building individual strengths
+- Networking: participants worked collaboratively on problem-solving and building individual strengths

-- Integration of lessons learned: Participants will work on action plans to implement lessons of the seminar
+- Integration of lessons learned: Participants worked on action plans to implement lessons of the seminar

-- Faculty: Interact with faculty from the George Washington University, Smithsonian leaders, and museum professionals with exceptional leadership experience.
-Faculty members will work directly with participants to share ideas, theories, and approaches to leadership.
+- Faculty: Faculty from the George Washington University, Smithsonian leaders, and museum professionals with exceptional leadership experience worked directly with participants to share ideas, theories, and approaches to leadership.